pulumi/docs/reference/cd-travis.md

 Travis will trigger multiple `push` jobs, which will then both try to run `pulumi update` on the same stack at the same time.

-Pulumi prevents any stack updates while one is already in progress.
-(To avoid conflicting resource updates and/or corrupting resource state.)
+Pulumi blocks any stack updates while one is already in progress.
+(To avoid conflicting resource updates or corrupting resource state.)
 So the stack and its resources won't be harmed by the concurrent update, but it will likely fail your Travis build.

 There are a few ways to address this, such as preventing Travis from starting concurrent builds.
-However, the recommended way to deal with this is to use the [travisqueue](https://github.com/pulumi/travisqueue) tool.
+However, the recommended way is to use the [travisqueue](https://github.com/pulumi/travisqueue) tool.

 `travisqueue` is a tool that you can add to your `.travis.yml` file to limit build concurrency on a per-branch basis.
-This allows you to limit the number of concurrent builds for any branches that are configured to perform a Pulumi update, for example.
+This allows you to limit the number of concurrent builds for any branches that are configured to perform a Pulumi update.
+So Travis will only have one build for the `master` branch at a time, but could be running any number of conrrent builds for other branches.

-See the [README.md](https://github.com/pulumi/travisqueue/blob/master/README.md) file for more information on how it works, and will effectively queue / restart builds for a repo that were cancelled.
+See the [README.md](https://github.com/pulumi/travisqueue/blob/master/README.md) file for more information on how it works and how to add it to your Travis configuration file.